rertzer/ft_cybersecurity_projects/snow_crash/level12/level12.md

 ```

 - It executes a shell command under `flag12` uid.
-- We noticed that, if we inject some code in `$xx`, it will be executed too.
+- Now, if we inject some code in `$xx`, it will be executed too.
-- Unfortunatly, the `$xx` variable will be prior wrecked up by two regular expressions, switching all letters to upercase and removing the first whitespace and everything that follows.
+- Unfortunatly, the `$xx` variable will first be wrecked up by two regular expressions, switching all letters to upercase and removing the first whitespace and everything that follows.
 A command like `getflag > /tmp/flag` won't go through.
 - It is nevertheless possible to bypass those protections by embedding the command into a file with an upercase name like `HACK`.

 ```sh